 Once this beautiful rice preparation goes into your mouth, your taste buds will thank you.
 Check out the recipe!

 A healthy and refreshing tea that will uplift your mood with added health benefits.

-A. Although holy basil is an excellent herb but avoid consuming holy basil if 1) Your blood sugar level is low.
+A. Although holy basil is an excellent herb, avoid consuming holy basil if 1) Your blood sugar level is low.
 2) You are trying to conceive.
 3) You are taking blood-thinning (anticoagulant) medications.

 A. As per the WHO (World Health Organization), if you are on painkillers like acetaminophen, you are at a higher risk of liver damage if you have holy basil (tulsi) regularly.
 So, get in touch with your doctor before adding it to your diet.

 A. Well, yes!
 It does contain mercury, and it is not good for your teeth.
-Therefore, you should not chew basil leaves because the mercury content releases if you chew them.
-It may damage your enamel and lead to discoloration of your teeth.
+Therefore, you should not chew basil leaves because of the mercury content released when you chew them.
+It may damage your enamel and lead to discolouration of your teeth.

 A. Consuming basil leaves early in the morning helps maintain a happy and healthy digestive system.
 And, if you eat this herb on an empty stomach, you will get benefits for sure.
 It will help regulate the acid levels of your body while maintaining your pH levels.